 Who is entitled to receive late fees for rent paid past the due date?

 Just like regular rent payments, delinquent charges are passed along to the owner, with 256 Realty collecting the standard 10%.

 How soon do you expect to respond to emergency and non-emergency repairs?

 We respond to emergencies immediately.
-One of us is always on call to take after-hours or weekend maintenance requests.
+Our team is always on standby to take tenant requests.
 Non-emergency requests are scheduled timely, depending on the urgency of the issue.